DamLabResources/damlab-wrappers/cigarmath/deletion_frequency/README.md

   - reads_covering_required: Number of reads covering the required region
   - reads_with_deletion: Number of reads with deletion in specified region
   - deletion_frequency: Frequency of deletions in reads covering required region
+* Optional CSV file containing read-level information:
+  - read_name: Name of the read
+  - covers_required: Boolean (true/false) indicating if the read covers the required region
+  - has_deletion: Boolean (true/false) indicating if the read has a deletion in the specified region

 ## Parameters
 * `required_region` (required)